AveNyrh/AvenyrhEngine/README.md

 - Scene is where are all GameObjects and UI elements

-- GameObject is an object with a Tile that can be placed in the Scene.
+- GameObject is an object that can be placed in the Scene.
 It can have Components

 - Component is where you will moslty write code for the gameplay and add it to one or more GameObjects